Ohio State signed 27 players in the 2026 recruiting class.

 WR Chris Henry Jr.

-The son of late NFL wide receiver Chris Henry, Henry Jr. has all the tools to be the Buckeyes’ next superstar receiver.
-Possessing elite athleticism and ball skills at 6-foot-5 and 205 pounds, Henry will be a contender to play a major role in Ohio State’s offense right away and projects as a strong candidate to continue the Buckeyes’ run of first-round NFL draft picks at his position.
+The son of late NFL wide receiver Chris Henry, Henry Jr. has all the tools to be the next superstar receiver at Ohio State.
+Possessing elite athleticism and ball skills at 6-foot-5 and 205 pounds, Henry is a contender to play a major role in Ohio State’s offense right away and projects as a strong candidate to continue the Buckeyes’ run of first-round NFL draft picks at his position.

 WR Jerquaden Guilford

 Northrop turned its program around in large part thanks to Guilford’s efforts, going from 1-9 in 2024 to 8-3 with a playoff appearance in 2025.
-He brings plus length to the receiver position at Ohio State, standing 6-foot-3, and was clocked at 4.47 seconds in the 40-yard dash at an Under Armor camp this summer.
+He brings plus length to the receiver position, standing 6-foot-3, and was clocked at 4.47 seconds in the 40-yard dash at an Under Armor camp this summer.
 A former Penn State commit, he took official visits to Indiana, Purdue, Michigan and Ole Miss before visiting and pledging to the Buckeyes.

 WR Jaeden Ricketts